syncfusion-content/asp.netwebforms-docs/aspnet/SpreadSheet/Open-and-Save.md

 documentation: ug
 ---

-# Open and save in ASP.NET Web Forms Control
+# Open and save in ASP.NET Web Forms Spreadsheet Control

 The native data format for Spreadsheet is JSON.
 You can load and store JSON data with Spreadsheet.
 In Spreadsheet we have [`saveAsJSON`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:saveasjson "saveAsJSON") and [`loadFromJSON`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:loadfromjson "loadFromJSON") method which is used to save Spreadsheet as JSON and same JSON used to render Spreadsheet.